justinlettau/sql-source-control/README.md

   // glob of files to include / exclude (examples: ["dbo.*"] or ["*", "!dbo.*"])
   "files": [],

-  // glob of tables to include / exclude for data scripting (example: ["dbo.LookupTable"]) "data": [],
+  // list of tables to include / exclude for data scripting (example: ["dbo.LookupTable"]) "data": [],

   "output": {